jakeozane/Harry_Potter_Analysis/README.md

-# Fall_Portfolio_Project

-2019 UIUC: Intro to Programming for Data Science Portfolio Project (First CS Course)
+# 2019 UIUC: Intro to Programming for Data Science Portfolio Project (First CS Course)

-Detects character first names and graphs using numpy and matplot
+Detects character first names using numpy and graphs data with matplot

 Todo: Refactor, simplify and comment to improve readability